 "Do not trust the horse, Trojans!
 Whatever it is, I fear the Greeks, even bringing gifts." – Laocoön in Virgil's Aeneid, Book II

 The Raising-Standards Trade-Offs.
 What is Einstein's point?
-It is that even though there are criteria used to determine student proficiency in some area – which may well work for someone's intended purposes-- there is a dysfunction that arises from these very same criteria.
+It is that even though there are criteria used to determine student proficiency in some area – which may well work for someone's intended purposes-- there may be a dysfunction that arises from these very same criteria.

 Criteria are comprised from definitions of "adequacy," which when "inappropriately applied" may undermine something that is generally more important in many fields of endeavor: curiosity.